tkevin-h/Broccoli-Co/README.md

 - [x] Dagger hilt for dependency injection
 - [x] Glide for image processing
 - [x] Coroutines for UI events, Retrofit calls, DataStore calls
-- [x] Unit testing for view model and retrofit instances
+- [x] Unit testing for view model and retrofit instance
 - [x] Instrumentation testing for DataStore

+# Layers
+- `Data`: DataStore and Retrofit singletons injected with Hilt
+  - `local`: DataStore to set and get the invitation status.
+Check DataStore on start to determine whether to display pre or post invite screens.
+  - `remote`: Retrofit with a post function to send user details and returns a Success or Error object with a message that will be displayed.

+- `Presentation`: MVVM architecture
+  - `view`: Fragment for the pre and post invite screens.
+Dialogs for the modal forms to request or cancel an invite.
+  - `viewmodel`: View Model to orchestrate UI events and validate input fields.